tms4517/SPI/README.md

 # SPI
-A SPI controller and peripheral is implemented in System Verilog.
+A SPI peripheral is implemented in System Verilog.